This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 The transition out of school can be challenging for both caregivers and students with special needs.
 Every SPED school has a Transition Planning Coordinator to support secondary-aged students and their families in preparing for meaningful post-secondary pathways, including employment and continual learning, taking into consideration students' strengths and interests.

 SPED schools provide vocational preparation to help students with disabilities be employable when they leave the school system.
 Other students may be better suited for various community programmes, lifelong learning opportunities or adult disability services.
-SG Enable’s Post-18 Resource Kit offers such information that support persons with disabilities during the transition upon graduation from SPED schools.
+SG Enable’s Post-18 Interactive Guide offers such information that support persons with disabilities during the transition upon graduation from SPED schools.

 Vocational education